mvolkmann/blog/src/prolog.md

 ## Dynamic Predicates

 By default clauses cannot be added to or deleted from the knowledge base.
-To enable this, run a `dynamic` query on a specific predicate.
+To enable this, run a `dynamic` query on a specific functor.
 For example, to enable adding and removing "likes" predicates that take two arguments: